This posting’s setting is a blatant ripoff of perhaps the best technology overview document ever written (on Kerberos):

 Athena: [excitedly] I found the answer to our entrenched authorization problem!

-Euripides: [yawning and scratching] Isn’t that wonderful. [feigning interest] That sure didn’t take very long.
+Euripides: [stifling a yawn] Isn’t that special. [feigning interest] That sure didn’t take very long.

-Euripides moves a brown paper bag that’s oozing some kind of liquid from the guest chair to the floor and motions for her to have a seat.
-She pretends not to notice the bag has something that looks like feathers sticking out of its top and that there’s a funny smell in the air.
-Is there something still moving around in it?
-She can’t be sure.
+Euripides moves a brown paper bag oozing some kind of liquid from the guest chair and motions for her to have a seat.
+The bag has an odd odor.

 Athena: [with a crinkled nose, electing to stand] As it turns out this problem has been studied for a very long time, like for ages.
 Almost as long as you’ve been a programmer, not quite.